-It’s a synovial joint of hinge variety.
+It’s a synovial joint of hinge type.

 - Lower end of tibia consisting of its medial malleolus.